 Retries and reliability

-- Retry policy: first attempt is immediate; 5 retries with exponential backoff, capped at 6 hours total.
-After that the delivery is dropped and logged.
+- Retry policy: first attempt is immediate, then 5 retries with growing backoff (1 min → 5 min → 15 min → 1 h → 6 h).
+After the last retry the delivery is dropped and logged.

-- Auto-disable: if a subscription fails 50+ times in 24 hours, the platform disables it and emails the project owner.
-You re-enable from the UI after fixing your endpoint.
+- Auto-disable: if a subscription keeps failing permanently (50+ dropped deliveries within 24 hours), the platform disables it.
+You re-enable it from the Webhooks tab after fixing your endpoint.

 Inbound webhooks (the other direction)